-Narcissism is one of those negative behavioral or personality disorders.
-You are going to know a lot about narcissism and narcissists.
-Before that, you must know some necessary things like what a narcissist actually is?
+Through this article, you are going to learn a lot about narcissism and narcissists.
+Before that, you must know some necessary things like what a narcissist is?
 Or why is it a personality disorder?
-Or how to deal with such kind of people?
+Or how to deal and communicate with a narcissist?

 Wikipedia defines narcissism as; “the pursuit of gratification from a variety or egotistic admiration of one’s idealized self-image and attributes.”